You are hereHome › About EJF

 EJF’s work is overseen by a Board of Trustees, bringing together vast experience from ethical business, human rights and environmental advocacy.

-EJF's Patrons are: explorer and writer Benedict Allen, author Iain Banks, model, actress and activist Lily Cole, designer and activist Katharine Hamnett, actress Emilia Fox, sculptor and artist Antony Gormley OBE, RA and artist Rachel Whiteread CBE.
+EJF's Patrons are: explorer and writer Benedict Allen, model, actress and activist Lily Cole, designer and activist Katharine Hamnett, actress Emilia Fox, sculptor and artist Antony Gormley OBE, RA and artist Rachel Whiteread CBE.
 The Board of Patrons enables EJF’s campaign messages to reach a wider audience and have a greater impact on the public.